 Random fact: The "Flying Dutchman" from the Pirates of the Carribbean movies is based on the Vasa and you can see the similarities in their designs.

 The museum features the ship, relics recovered, several skeletons, and an exhibit recreating what life in 1630's Sweden would have been like.
 It was not a time I could have wanted to live in.
-Plague and disease ravaged the population and those who survived were victims of malnutrition, poor medical care, and poverty.
+Plague and disease ravaged the population and those who survived were victims of malnutrition, poor medical c

 Just to give an idea of size, the second to last picture shows the ship next to 3 FLOORS out of 4 in the museum.
 And in the last picture, if you click on it and expand it, you can see a man in a red shirt off to the left.
 You can't even see him in the regular picture.